-We are doing our thing at Tramlines festival this week, before we take the summer off to get a tan.
-Enjoy the school holidays!
+We are doing our thing at Tramlines festival this July, before we take the summer off to get a tan.
+Enjoy the school holidays yo!

 Xray September.
 Double Fist of fun.

 We have the mighty mighty MYSTERY JETS Dj-ing strange electronica-independant-tightfunk mayhem and BEST FRIENDS partying hard for their single launch.
 All Supported by Death by Shoes DJs, Loveboat and Sly Pariah.
 Bjesus.

 Err…this is Xray 24 right?!…too right…therefore, thus and posthaste we have provide you lovely people with 4 booby jiggling bands of excitement plus rock n roll/ disco/house djs till yon early morn.

 Cold in Berlin

 are an alternative dark blues driven 3 piece with more energy than a mother f%&!#*?…..
 A side project which quickly turned into an epic live show is a force to be reckoned.
 Moving from strenght to strength…check em out here www.youtube.com/watch?v=FLxJzu50xMs

 London based, CIB are gonna kill it.
 A bit like Blood Red Shoes , but more like an extended drug binge through east Munchen.
 CIB are touring the UK plugging the new album ‘and the darkness bangs’…

 ‘…10 tracks of sex punk energy…’ – ROCK N ROLLA